 SMR Automotive Vision Systems México, S.A. de C.V. (collectively, "the Company") which is a subsidiary of SMR Automotive Mirrors Stuttgart GmbH and SMR Automotive Systems Spain, SA, which in turn is a subsidiary of SMR Automotive Mirror Systems Holding Deutschland GmbH and a corporation incorporated under the laws of Mexico on August 26, 1996.
-Its main address is San Luis Potosí, SLP and it primarily manufactures and sale of high-quality plastic materials for automobiles and all kinds of vehicles for the automotive industry.
+Its main address is San Luis Potosí, SLP and it primarily activity is manufactures and sale of high-quality plastic materials for automobiles and all kinds of vehicles for the automotive industry, likewise, during 2012 started operations of manufacturing mirrors for its own products.
 The Company is a 64.7% owned direct subsidiary of SMR Automotive Mirrors Stuttgart GMBH (direct holding company), and an indirect subsidiary of Motherson Sumi Systems Limited (ultimate holding company).